amirebmi/recipeAPI/README.md

 - Express Framework
 - Handlebars view engine
 - MongoDB

-Please take a look at *recipes.js* at *routes* folder
+- Nodemon

-To run a test-request on each back-end, please use *recipeAPI-TestCases.postman_collection.JSON* and use it in Postman
+To run a test-request on each back-end, please import *recipeAPI-TestCases.postman_collection.JSON* in your Postman.